-Here you will use a professional disk cloning software to move OS to another drive in Windows 10.
-And it also applies to other Windows system, such as, Windows 7, Windows 8, etc. Below are the detailed steps:
+Here you will use professional disk cloning software to move OS to another drive in Windows 10/11.
+And it also applies to other Windows systems, such as, Windows 7, Windows 8, etc. Below are the detailed steps:

 Step 1.
 Click the download button below to download AOMEI Backupper Professional and install it.
 Then, launch this software, select Clone and System Clone in order.

 Step 2.
 The program will automatically select source partitions including OS drive and other boot required partitions.
 Therefore, you just need to select another hard drive as destination location (here is Disk1), and then click Next.